sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 Now your database should take about one second to try a master password guess (whether it's correct or incorrect).
 Assuming you, knowing the passphrase, can get it in one or maybe a handful of guesses, this is not much of a delay.
 But to a program systematically guessing millions of passwords, it can be a road block.

+### Backing Up Your Database

+Now we've got a nice and secure database with all of our important password in it, some of which you won't possibly be able to remember without your database.
+But what if you lose your database file?
+To protect ourselves from this, we're going to periodically create back-up copies of our database.

+To do this, we'll copy our database file  (the file extension of which is `.kdbx`) somewhere safe as a back-up.
+This could be a USB drive, an external harddrive, a second computer, or even a cloud-based storage solution like DropBox.
+Remember: this database is well encrypted, so even if an attacker gets a hold of it, they'll need to know your master password to get access to your information.

+Note that unless you employ one of the syncing options listed below, you'll have to manually keep this back-up copy of your database up-to-date.
+That means periodically replacing your back-up copy with a fresh copy of your database.

 ## Level 3: Getting Organized

 ### Syncing options